tsflores/DGMDE28-Assignment3/README.md

-# DGMDE28-Assignment3
+# DGMDE28-Assignment2b
-Completion of Tic Tac Toe for Harvard Extension School Course DGMD E-28
+The next step towards the completion of the Tic Tac Toe game for Harvard Extension School course DGMD E-28